tomas-osswald/switch_2020_g3/docs/US002_GetStandardCategories.md

 # 4. Implementation

 To get the Standard Categories List we design and implement a method that iterates over the elements of the general list of categories.
+We return the Standard Categories List in form of a DTO (Data Transfer Object) because we get the categories that pass the verification if they are Standard, i.e. if the attribute standardCategory is true we add that Category to the DTO Object (that is a List).

+# 4.1.
+As shown in the sequence diagram above, first we
 *Recomenda-se que organize este conteúdo por subsecções.*

 # 5. Integration/Demonstration